sumcoinlabs/docs/app/assets/docs/011-developers.md

 // Assemble, sign and send a transaction
 //

-// Find appopriate utxo manually using a blockexplorer, this is just an example const utxo = {
+// Find appopriate utxo manually using a block explorer, this is just an example const utxo = {
   "txId" : "2643f9721cee24c489b58a123e86619dc08e044dbaeb19a58443a4c866c5bf8d",
   "outputIndex" : 0,